 - Middle Eastern airlines dominate the link between London Gatwick and Oman.
 From London Gatwick Airport, flights tend to take 11 to 12 hours as well to get to Muscat with a stop in Dubai or Doha.

-Are there any direct flights to Oman from the UK?
+Direct flights to Oman from the UK

 Yes, there are direct flights between Oman and the United Kingdom offered by Oman Air and British Airways.
 Oman Air operates a direct flight from Muscat to London Heathrow and Manchester Airport every day.
 Similarly, British Airways has scheduled one direct flight to Muscat every day and another that operates only on Sundays, Tuesdays and Thursdays.
 The duration of these flights is no more than seven and a half hours, much less than the 11 to 12 hours connecting flights offered by other airlines.